10 Tips for Planning a Fantastic Wedding on a Budget

 Even though coordinating your own wedding will be challenging at points, you can save a bundle in wedding planner fees by doing so.
 While it may be tempting to push your massive to-do list onto someone else, just remember: those savings can help you make other areas of your celebration better.
 Extended honeymoon, perhaps?
 Besides, there may be some credence to the old adage ‘if you want something done right, you better do it yourself!’

 If you’re really too swamped to handle the task or if your organizational skills leave a lot to be desired, consider asking friends and family for help.
-Carefully spell out your wishes and expectations, give everyone their assignments (music, flowers, photography, etc.), and then divide and conquer!
+Carefully spell out your wishes and expectations, give everyone their assignments (music, flower arrangements, affordable wedding decorations, photography, etc.), and then divide and conquer!
 You’ll have the whole event planned quickly and you’ll know that everything was done with loving care.

 3. Limit your wedding guest list and wedding party.